The Linked Data Benchmark Council (LDBC): Driving competition and collaboration in the graph data management space: Benchmarking lessons learnt

 \paragraph{Data set availability is important} We found that users prefer downloading pre-generated data sets from an official repository instead of generating them using the data generators.
 To help adoption, it is best to make the data sets available in multiple serialization formats (different layouts, datetime formats, \etc) for all scale factors.
 However, this requires tens of terabytes of storage, leading to high storage costs.
 Moreover, we transferring large data sets stored at public cloud providers can be prohibitively expensive due to high egress fees (\ie fees paid for transferring data out of the cloud).
 To work around this problem, we use storage services which do not have egress fees.
 For long-term archiving, we store our data in the SURF Data Repository,\footnote{\url{https://github.com/ldbc/data-sets-surf-repository}} which is operated by the Dutch national HPC support center, and offers tape-based storage.
 For short-term data distribution, we use Cloudflare's R2 service.

 \paragraph{Shift to the cloud} We observed a shift to the cloud for database management~\cite{DBLP:journals/cacm/AbadiAABBBBCCDD22}: approximately half of LDBC's graph vendors have a cloud offering and some have cloud-native systems with no on-premise solutions.
-The use of the cloud is also popular for running audits (and is in fact encouraged by LDBC): 35~out of 49~audits conducted so far have been executed in the cloud.
+The use of the cloud is also popular for running audits (and is encouraged by LDBC for easier reproducibility): 35~out of 49~audits conducted so far were executed in the cloud.

 \paragraph{Finding problems beyond peformance} While the main goal of a benchmark implementation is to measure performance and to identify bottlenecks, implementing a full workload often leads to the discovery of other issues.
 Namely, we have found several issues such as insufficient query language features, correctness bugs, concurrency issues on different CPU architectures, crashes on large data sets, durability errors, parameter handling errors, issues with datetime and string handling, and deadlocks caused by concurrent transactions.
 The availability of public benchmark data sets made these errors easy to reproduce and reason about, leading to significant improvements in the systems-under-test.